retooth2/xenharmlib/doc/prim_seq.rst

 Sequences can be constructed element-wise.
-In line with xenharmlib's immutable object design, this is not done with an append method like in standard python, but with a method that returns a sequence with an additional element:
+In line with xenharmlib's immutable object design, this is not done with an append method like in standard Python, but with a method that returns a sequence with an additional element:

 .. tabs::